eddylj/Backend-Communication-App/assumptions.md

 ## Standup
 - Caller must be in the specified channel to use standup functions.
 If the caller isn't in the channel, AccessError gets raised.
 ### standup_start()
-- Non-positve length inputs are treated as InputErrors.
+- Length inputs less than 1 are treated as InputErrors.
+Float inputs greater than 1 are rounded down to it's floor (largest integer not greater than it).
 - If the caller/user that started the standup leaves before it finishes, the final composite message still gets sent under their name.
 - If nothing was sent during the standup through standup_send, no message gets sent into the channel at the end.
 - On the other hand, if the composite message is longer than 1000 characters, it still gets sent at the conclusion of the standup.